MicrosoftDocs/dynamics-365-fraud-protection/content/pp-onboarding-guide.md

 #### Advanced protection and fraud ops tuning

-The following table lists the task, owner team, and estimated time for advanced protecton and fraud ops analysis and adjustments.
+The following table lists the task, owner team, and estimated time for advanced protection and fraud ops analysis and adjustments.

 | Task | Owner team | Estimated time |
 |------|------------| ---------------|